 During the Slideshow, Slide 2 will be shown after 1 Second and here the Morph Transition will happen for 2 seconds.
 As we have shifted the Grouped Objects from left to right and also changed the Oval position within the group.
 So, when you will see the slideshow, it will look like Oval is fading out from one place and fading in at another.

 Let’s talk about our 3rd slide.
-On that slide, we moved the Grouped Objects to left again and then ungrouped them as you can see in the Selection Pane in Figure 1.4:
+On that slide, we moved the Grouped Objects to the left again and then ungrouped them as you can see in the Selection Pane in Figure 1.4:

 The exact behavior of Morph can be found between the transition of the 3rd and 4th slides.
 On Slide No. 4, we moved both of the ungrouped objects to the right side again and also changed the position of the oval to the right.
-See Figure 1.5 for the exact Morph transition effect:
+See Figure 1.5 for the exact Morph transition in PowerPoint:

 Slide No. 5 has been added just to illustrate that the Spin animation on Rectangle will take effect after the Morph Transition will end.
 So, you should keep in mind that all the animations will start playing after the transitions end in PowerPoint.
 Don’t expect the animations to start playing along with the Morph effect.